tomreece/pucauto/README.md

 Pucauto will start running and you'll see it driving Firefox and outputting text in the Terminal.

+The best way to stop Pucauto is with `CTRL + C` while in the Terminal window.

 **IMPORTANT:** You shouldn't click things or do anything in the Firefox window that Pucauto opens because Pucauto expects it to be in a very specific state.
 You can open a new Firefox window to surf the interwebs.